The Importance of Uninsured Motorist Coverage to Nevada Motorists

 Most auto insurance companies offer UM policies as part of their standard product line, and it is important to select coverage limits that are sufficient to cover any potential medical costs or other damages associated with an accident.

 Depending on the type of policy purchased, motorist may also be able to add additional coverages such as collision coverage, property damage liability insurance and more.
 To obtain the best possible rate and coverage limits for your individual needs, it is recommended to compare quotes from various auto insurance providers before selecting a policy.

 Taking the time to understand what types of coverages are available can help ensure adequate protection against uninsured motorists – making Uninsured Motorist Coverage essential for all Nevada motorists.

 How Many Uninsured Drivers Are on the Road in Nevada?

 The Insurance Research Council stated that in 2004, 14 percent of all Nevada motorists were driving without insurance.
 Then in 2011, the Insurance Research Council released a report that stated that one in seven drivers across the United States drive without insurance.
 That report stated that in 2009, 13 percent of all Nevada motorists were uninsured.

-The Las Vegas car accident lawyers at Shook & Stone recommend that all motorists in Nevada purchase uninsured motorist coverage.
+The experienced Las Vegas car accident lawyers at Shook & Stone recommend that all motorists in Nevada purchase uninsured motorist coverage.
 You never know when you may need that extra protection.
-If you or a loved one has been injured in an accident that involved a negligent driver, please contact us at 702-570-0000 for a free consultation and comprehensive case evaluation.